codedthinking/bead.zip/docs/install.md

 ## Installation via pip

-The easiest way to install Bead is using pip:
+The easiest way to install bead is using pip:

 ```bash
 pip install bead